JohnNtirintis/Meta-Backend-Software-Development-Course/README.md

 <h1> Meta Backend Software Development Course </h1>

 <p>Meta Backend Software Development Course is a professional certificate course offered by Meta on Coursera.
-It consists of 9 courses, these courses are:
+It consists of 9 courses, the courses are:
 </p>

 <ol>